RufusLion/front-end-test/README.md

 ### 🏆 - What We Are Looking For - 🏆

 We are looking for someone with a great design eye.
-The ima of this is exercise is to test this and to ensure you have a solid understanding of react and javascript.
-You are free to choose how you show us your skills.
-What you include is up to you.
-Hand crafted grids, animations/transions, libraries, unit tests, pagination is all aceptable.
-We went to see what you think will give the user a great visual experience.
+The aim of this is exercise is for us to feel confident that you have a solid understanding of react and javascript and you have a good grasp on design.
+You are free to choose how you want to show us your skills.
+What you include and how you structure your application is up to you.
+Hand crafted CSS grids, animations/transions, libraries, unit tests, pagination iare all aceptable.
+We went to see what you think will give a user a great visual experience.

 Please send your entries to [devui@rufusleonard.com](mailto:devui@rufusleonard.com)